The Postulates of Classical Mechanics

 An

--dimensional affine space is a set equipped with a -dimensional vector space and a transitive and free action of the additive group of on .
+-dimensional affine space is a set equipped with an -dimensional (real) vector space and a transitive and free action of the additive group of on .
 The elements of the affine space are called points, the group action is called a parallel displacement.
+We shall denote such an affine space as .
+An affine map between affine spaces and is a function together with a linear map such that

 Remark